-- 1. Excluding a slide that contains either the talk title, learning objectives for the presentation or a presentation outline. - 2.
-Not using all of the space on your slides typical font size should be 40 or 44 point for the title and 32 to 36 point for slide text. - 3.
-Using fonts that are hard to read (e.g., Times New Roman) rather than the easier to read Arial font. - 4.
+- 1. Excluding a slide that contains either the talk title/meeting name, learning objectives for the presentation or a presentation outline.
+The first few slides of your presentation should include your title slide, your disclosure information, your learning objectives and presentation outline. - 2.
+Not using all of the space on your slides typical font size should be 40 or 44 point for the title and 32 to 36 point for slide text.

+- 3. Using fonts that are hard to read (e.g., Times New Roman) rather than the easier to read Arial font. - 4.
 Using the "shadow" function on all text. - 5.
 Cramming "too much text" on a slide-resulting in small (and unreadable) font size.
 The text on a slide should serve as "talking bullet points", and not prose text.
 Simple rule of thumb: look at your slides on a screen BEFORE your talk.
-If you envision yourself saying "I know you can't read this, but . . . ." don't use that slide.

-- 6. Formatting pictures and scanned images to stretch or fill the slide space and in the process distorting the image. - 7.
+If you envision yourself saying "I know you can't read this, but..." don't use that slide. - 6.
+Formatting pictures and scanned images to stretch or fill the slide space and in the process distorting the image. - 7.
 Not using contrast between text and background the background should be dark and not "busy" (e.g., plain dark blue), and the font should be light in color (e.g., white or yellow). - 8.
 Using bullets that do not have enough contrast to the slide background (or that are too small) so that they do not stand out. - 9.
 Going overtime.
-Some speakers think they can have 50 slides for a 25 minute talk.
+Some speakers think they can have 50 slides for a 25-minute talk.
 Practice your talk and time it.
 A good rule of thumb is 1.25 slides per minute of presentation time.
 Also, do not waste time at the beginning of your talk to tell the audience that your topic cannot be covered in 25 minutes. - 10.
 Lacking of a summary slide.
 Presenters should conclude their presentations with a slide that contains the key points that they would like the audience to remember.